dt99jay/League-Tables/README.md

 python3 times_institutional.py
 ```

-Most of the scripts create folders for source and intermediate JSON and CSV files (which can be deleted if not required) as well as a larger CSV file (named e.g. 'THE WUR Institutional.csv').
+Most of the scripts create folders for source and intermediate JSON and CSV files (which can be deleted if not required) as well as a larger CSV file (named e.g. 'Times & Sunday Times Institutional.csv').
 The larger CSV file contains the final data.

 ### League tables, source data and years